Punjab & Sind Bank: History

+In the 1960s, Punjab & Sind Bank established a branch in London.
+The logo of the bank was designed by the artist Bodhraj in 1972.
+In 1974, it published its first annual calendar on Sikh history.
 On 15 April 1980, Punjab & Sind Bank was among six banks that the Government of India nationalised in the second wave of nationalisation (the first wave had been in 1969 when the government nationalised the top 14 banks).

-In the 1960s, Punjab & Sind Bank established a branch in London.
 In 1991 Bank of Baroda acquired Punjab & Sind Bank's London branch at the behest of the Reserve Bank of India following Punjab & Sind's involvement in the Sethia fraud in 1987.

 Since 2004, the bank has shown growth of over 40% year on year, and its IPO was oversubscribed by more than 50 times.

 On 16 July 2019, Punjab & Sind Bank disclosed that it detected a fraud, worth ₹238 crore by the Bhushan Power & Steel Limited.